How To Cope With Unrequited Love

-When you love someone who doesn’t return your feelings, it’s often referred to as unrequited love.
-This type of situation may occur due to age differences, sexual orientation, your romantic interest already having a partner, or them simply not feeling the same way about you.
+When you love someone who doesn’t return your feelings, it’s often referred to as unrequited or empty love.
+These types of situations may occur due to age differences, sexual orientation, your romantic interest in already having a partner, or them simply not feeling the same way about you.
 Creating physical distance from the person you’re interested in, distracting yourself with hobbies and time with loved ones, or moving on with someone who is equally interested in you may be ways to cope with unrequited love.
 If you’re finding it challenging to let go of your feelings, you may benefit from the help of a licensed therapist in online therapy.

 Why Doesn't The Other Person Love You Back?

-The first thing you may wish to determine if you've fallen for someone is whether you can realistically start a relationship with them.
+The first thing you may wish to determine if you've met someone you have fallen for is whether you can realistically start a relationship with them.
 While asking for a chance to get to know each other romantically can be a valid option, recognizing a situation in which it’s not likely that a loving relationship will develop can be an equally valuable skill.

 Below, you may find some common reasons why your romantic interest might not feel the same way about you.